ct-clmsn/nim-sos/README.md

 `nim-sos` provides a *symmetric sequence type*.
 Symmetric sequences are an extension to the existing [Nim sequence type](https://nim-lang.org/docs/system.html#seq) that wrap distributed symmetric memory allocations.
 Symmetric sequences only support values that are of [SomeNumber](https://nim-lang.org/docs/system.html#SomeNumber) types.
 Symmetric sequences provide element-access, slice, iterator, and partitioning support.
-Symmetric sequences cannot be appended to as this functionality breaks the symmetry property.
+Symmetric sequences cannot be appended to; 'add' or 'append' functionality breaks the symmetry property.

 This library provides a convenient mechanism for implementing OpenSHMEM programs using Nim templates and blocks.
 Use of the `sosBlock` feature wraps the users code with the proper `shmem_init` and `shmem_finalize` calls.